Kaathuvaakula Rendu Kaadhal: Development

 In 2016, Vignesh Shivan announced that Vijay Sethupathi would play the lead role in his next film, titled Kaathuvaakula Rendu Kaadhal; it would mark their second collaboration after Naanum Rowdy Dhaan (2015).
 Produced by A. M. Rathnam, the film was supposed to go into production in August 2016, but failed to materialise; Sethupathi moved on to act in Kavan (2017) and Vignesh decided to direct Thaanaa Serndha Koottam (2018).
 He also decided to direct a film produced by Lyca Productions starring Sivakarthikeyan.
 After this film was shelved, on 14 February 2020 (Valentine's Day), Vignesh officially re-announced Kaathuvaakula Rendu Kaadhal with Sethupathi still attached.
 He produced the film under his own banner, Rowdy Pictures, along with Lalit Kumar of Seven Screen Studio.
 Vijay Kartik Kannan and S. R. Kathir served as cinematographers.
 The film marked the debut of Shweta Sabu Cyril (daughter of art director Sabu Cyril), who joined the film's team as the production designer.

 Casting

 In February 2020 Nayanthara and Samantha Ruth Prabhu were announced as the lead actresses.
 Sethupathi and Nayanthara earlier acted in Naanum Rowdy Dhaan and Imaikkaa Nodigal (2018), where Sethupathi appeared in a cameo role, and Sethupathi reunited with Samantha after Super Deluxe (2019).
 Vignesh announced on 21 March 2021 (World Down Syndrome Day), that Bhargav Sundar, who has Down syndrome, would be joining the cast.
 He had been cast after the makers approached the Down Syndrome Association of Tamil Nadu.
 In December 2021, former Indian cricketer S. Sreesanth was announced to be making his acting debut in Tamil with this film.
-In the first look released on 15 November, Vignesh revealed the names of Sethupathi, Nayanthara and Samantha's characters as Rambo, Kanmani and Khatija respectively.
 It was announced in December 2021 that dance choreographer Kala Master would make her acting debut with the film, as part of the supporting cast.